javatlacati/swiplwebtut/webspanish.md

 Opciones
 ^^^^^^^

-En SWI-Prolog you have several options:
+En SWI-Prolog you have several opciones:

 simple-template::
    Simple-template by Raivo Laanemets (installable as a pack, or at https://github.com/rla/simple-template ) enforces the strictest separation of logic and formatting.
 Simple-template doesn't allow prolog code in the template.
 Prolog Web Pages::
    PWP is the most asp/jsp like, with the advantage that it's well formed XML. http://www.cs.otago.ac.nz/staffpriv/ok/pwp.pl +html//1+::
-   Prolog syntax DCG based HTML generation.
+   Prolog syntax DCG based generación de HTML.
 Part of the SWI-Prolog distribution.

-Este capítulo es acerca de la construcción en SWI-Prolog HTML generation support using +html//1+, which is firmly in the 'dynamic' camp.
+Este capítulo es acerca de la construcción en SWI-Prolog generación de HTML support using +html//1+, which is firmly in the 'dynamic' camp.
 PWP and Raivo's simple-template systems both have excellent documentation.
 I see no point in repeating them here.

 If you pitch your tent in the template camp, SWI-Prolog provides support for it http://www.swi-prolog.org/pldoc/doc_for?object=section%283,%273.21%27,swi%28%27/doc/packages/http.html%27%29%29[integrating PWP] .

-But both sides of the debate have merit.
+Sin embargo both sides of the debate have merit.
 Templates are great for working with a web designer, and of course the toolchain for normal HTML is far better developed.
 Separating function and appearance is a good thing to do, especially if you'll be using the code for more than one website.

 On the other hand, modern web applications seem to make almost everything on the page dynamic.
 On the SWI-Prolog.org website, for example, even Owlie the owl icon is dynamic (he changes on holidays).
-If you're generating tiny bits of HTML automatically, templates can become a nightmare.
+If you're generating tiny bits of HTML automáticamente, templates can become a pesadilla.

 TIP: As an aside, if you like the whole WordPress style 'they write most of the application for me' framework, check out Raivo Laanemets' http://blog-core.net/[Blog-Core].

 Combining Options
 ^^^^^^^^^^^^^^^^^

 Fortunately, this is a false dicotomy.
-It's easy to integrate the systems.
+It's easy to integrate los sistemas.

 That said, you can indeed output a block of 'normal' HTML with the built-in support.
 Some strategies for doing so (skipping ahead a bit):